 The Local Data Hubs (LDH)

-The Local Data Hub (LDH) is the main local component and connector of the federated distributed services of NFDI4Health (see Meineke F., Golebiewski M., Hu X. at al.).
+The Local Data Hub (LDH) is the main local component and connector of the federated distributed services of NFDI4Health (see Meineke F., Golebiewski M., Hu X. et al.).
 It enables local (meta-)data structuring, bundling, and sharing within Data Holding Organizations (DHOs) and beyond.
 Its software operationalizes NFDI4Health standards, including a tailored metadata schema (MDS) for health studies, facilitating communication with the German Central Health Study Hub.
 Integration into DHO processes and workflows is imperative.
 These LDHs target (bio)medicine, epidemiology, biostatistics, modelling, and bio- and medical informatics researchers, providing standardized platforms for collaborative sharing of various data elements such as projects, studies, publications, and software tools.

 Adhering to the fundamental FAIR principles (Findable, Accessible, Interoperable, Reusable), the LDH ensures that stored information is easily discoverable, accessible to authorized users, interoperable across various systems, and available for reuse in subsequent research endeavours.